mbarkdull/FormicidaeMolecularEvolution/README.md

 <img src="README_files/figure-gfm/unnamed-chunk-1-1.png" style="display: block; margin: auto;" />

+### Using this workflow:

+To use this workflow, simply clone this repository onto your own machine.
+You will run all Bash scripts in the main directory associated with this repository (i.e., in `/FormicidaeMolecularEvolution/`)

 ## Downloading data:

 For a project of this kind, you will need transcript data from your